top of page

 Brick, tile, porcelain → medium densityAdvanced ceramics → high density

-Density of Ceramic by Category
+Density of Ceramics by Category

 1. Structural Ceramics (High Density)